 Medicare Part D (prescription drug coverage): Part D adds prescription drug coverage.
 These plans are offered by insurance companies and other private companies approved by Medicare.
 Unions may also sponsor Retiree Drug Subsidy Plan (RDS) that provide Creditable Coverage".
 These plans are an alternative to Medicare Part D for eligible retirees.

 Active employees and their spouses who are covered by medical insurance through the School District of the City of Niagara Falls must obtain Part A at age 65

 Most employees forgo enrollment in Medicare Parts B & D until they retire.
 Check with Social Security for details regarding your ability to delay enrollment in Parts B & D without penalty.
 Employees who enroll in Part B while still working are usually not subject to late enrollment penalties as long as they have maintained continuous medical coverage through from age 65 on.
 If you decide to forgo Part B when you are first eligible, confirm your ability to avoid late enrollment penalties with Social Security.
 Employees and their legal spouses are usually allowed to enroll in Part B at any time while continuously covered by medical insurance through active employment (or, immediately upon termination of employment or retirement).

-An official U.S. government publication from the Centers for Medicare & Medicaid Services / August 2015
+Click here for - An official U.S.. government publication from the Centers for Medicare & Medicaid Services / August 2015

-Answers to frequently asked questions about enrolling in Parts A & B.
+Important Medicare Enrollment Information (frequently asked questions about Parts A & B)

-The official U.S. government Medicare handbook published by the Centers for Medicare & Medicaid Services / September 2015.
+Click here for The official U.S..
+Government Medicare Handbook, published by the Centers for Medicare & Medicaid Services